Sergey-Rails/dev_site/policy/new_features.md

 New features must always added through a [pull request](/pull_requests).
 This accomplishes two objectives.
 The first is that it provides transparency and an opportunity for public debate.
 The second is that it ensures that we maintain a high quality of code since all pull requests are carefully vetted before they are merged.

+#### Master Branch Only

+New features are never added to a stable branch.
+Ever.
+No exceptions.
+New features are always based on the master branch.
+Generally we are only workign on one minor/major release at a time and that work will always be reflected in the master branch.

+In certain rare cases we may be working on a minor release in master and a follow up release in some other non-master branch.
+In these cases those "future feature" branches should not use version numbers in their names and the words "stable" should never appear in the name of the branch.
+These brances should be considered temporary and ultimately must be merged into master before they can be released.

 #### All Tests Must Pass

 All pull requests are automatically run against our [full test suite](https://circleci.com/gh/spree/spree).
 Github will provide an indication of whether or not the tests are passing and let you know it's safe to merge.